 2. TrueFoundry MCP Gateway

-TrueFoundry combines raw performance with unified AI infrastructure, achieving sub-3ms latency (10ms under load) and 350+ requests per second on a single vCPU.
+TrueFoundry combines performance-focused MCP gateway capabilities with unified AI infrastructure.
+Public references often cite best-case low-millisecond overhead, while actual latency depends on deployment configuration, authentication path, workload, and infrastructure.
 The platform extends beyond MCP to include LLMOps, model serving, and tracing in one control plane.

 Performance Specifications